 Ever since its birth, jazz music has continuously evolved into various subgenres.
 The American record label Blue Note Records, which got established in 1939, played a significant role in this evolution.
-The company is a landmark in jazz music and has an extensive song catalogue that includes many acclaimed jazz standards.
+The company is a landmark in jazz music and has an extensive song catalog that includes many acclaimed jazz standards.
 Their new release Re:imagined is a compilation of Blue Note originals brought to you by a unique selection of musicians who’ve taken on jazz, soul, hip-hop, and R&B as their musical narrative.

 Blue Note describes the album as “a bridge between the ground-breaking label’s past and future“.
 The driving force behind this highly anticipated project is a new and vibrant scene of mostly UK-based musicians.
 They are a group of forward-thinking artists that innovate, even reinvent, the genre through sampling, hip-hop, afrobeat, and dance music.